Manual Therapy in Singapore

 - Joint mobilization to guide stiff joints into a better range of motion

-- Soft-tissue injury techniques to ease guarding, manipulation techniques to improve joint mobility and relieve pain
+- Soft-tissue release to ease guarding, manipulation techniques to improve joint mobility and relieve pain

 - Neurodynamic glides to free irritated nerves